arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 ```
 **Why is that?**

-Let's break down what is actually happening when we go through our loops for two bones: `spine3` and `clavicle_l`
+Let's break down what is actually happening when the script goes through loops for two bones: `spine3` and `clavicle_l`

 For the `spine3`:
 ```python